AlinaC71/AlinaC71/README.md

 ## 🔭 Projects

+## 📊 Company Incorporation & Turnover Analysis
+Tech Stack: Python • pandas • MySQL • SQLAlchemy • matplotlib • Jupyter Notebooks

+This project explores trends in UK company registration and turnover based on a 50,000-row anonymised HMRC-style dataset.

+### 🔍 Project Goals
+Identify sectors with the greatest increase and decrease in turnover across 2020–2024 Analyse turnover trends for specific industries (e.g. Farming) Determine the least common month for company incorporation — and whether this varies by company type

+### 🛠️ Key Features
+Data cleaning and preprocessing (handling nulls, parsing dates, correcting data types) SQL queries for grouping, aggregation, and filtering Python functions and pandas for exploratory data analysis Integration of SQL (via SQLAlchemy) with Python for reproducible analysis Secure use of .env for database credentials

+### 💡 Outcome
+Delivered answers to real-world business questions using clean, reusable, well-documented code.
+Currently expanding the project to include automated data ingestion workflows and exploring PySpark for large-scale transformations.

 ## 🚦 SigRec – Signalling Records Web App
 Tech Stack: Flask • SQLite • SQLAlchemy • Jinja2 • Bootstrap • Gunicorn • Render